Policies

 Testing conditions

-- Test cases are auto-generated from your connected agents and MCP servers
+- Test cases are seeded automatically from your connected agents and MCP servers

 Test conditions before activating a rule to verify they work as expected.